-When someone is curious about the protein in our diets (meaning what Tim and I eat) I start by yammering on about the usual suspects like hummus, quinoa, tofu, beans and yogurt.
+When someone is curious about the protein in our diets I start by yammering on about the usual suspects like hummus, quinoa, tofu, beans and yogurt.
 They nod politely with glazed eyes that seem to say – “just as boring as I thought.”

 Then I get a little quieter.
 Softer.
-Like I’m about to share with them the secret to the most delicious high protein meat-free meal (cause I am).
-I lightly whisper…tempeh.
+Like I’m about to share with them the secret to the most delicious high protein meat-free meal (because I am).

 They lean in closer…Wait what did you say?
 Say it again?
 What is that?

-It’s not like tempeh is a secret (though it kind of feels that way) it’s just that this protein-powerhouse gets so little attention.
-If you aren’t following a meat-free diet chances are you have never seen or heard of it.
+It’s just that this protein-powerhouse gets so little attention.
+If you aren’t following a meat-free diet chances are you may have never seen or heard of it.
 A few years ago I had no clue tempeh existed.

 Short Answer: Tempeh is a flat cake of fermented cooked soybeans usually mixed with grains.
 It can be found near the tofu at natural food stores and some major grocery chains.

-It can be pretty wild looking too and sometimes has brown, black and gray spots on it from the natural culturing process (like cheese) ← Suuuper sexy right 🙂
+It can be pretty wild looking too and sometimes has brown, black and gray spots on it from the natural culturing process (like cheese).

 I’ll save you the history lesson but if you want to learn more about the origin, production and preparation of tempeh Wikipedia has you covered and then some!

 Different from the eggy-ness of tofu, tempeh has a much firmer toothy texture.
-This makes it a terrific addition to stir fry, crumbled into spaghetti sauce or fried for tacos.
-These Crispy Tempeh Tacos from Macheesmo are crazy good and one of my all-time favorite tempeh recipes.
+This makes it a terrific addition to stir fry, crumbled into spaghetti sauce or fried for tacos like this recipe for Crispy Tempeh Tacos from Macheesmo.

 They’re spicy, tangy, sweet and crunchy.
-Like guilty pleasure take-out food but using way better ingredients.
+Like guilty pleasure take-out but using way better ingredients!

-The marinade is bold and richly flavored with Sriracha sauce, sesame oil, salty liquid aminos (or soy sauce), tangy rice vinegar, garlic, ginger and fresh orange zest.
+- Mix together Sriracha sauce, sesame oil, salty liquid aminos (or soy sauce), tangy rice vinegar, garlic, ginger, and fresh orange zest to form the marinade.

-You can marinate the tempeh, peppers and onions for a quick 30 minutes or make the marinade before work and let the flavors soak in all day.
-Either way start with an oven safe dish (
+- You can marinate the tempeh, peppers and onions for a quick 30 minutes or make the marinade before work and let the flavors soak in all day.

 - 8 ounce of tempeh , chopped into 1-inch cubes